marymonty/optimized_cpp/Homework/Memory_Management/readme.txt

 This whole assignment (two assignments combined) was to write my own malloc and free functions.
 This custom memory system ended up being faster than the original (Microsoft) memory system.

+All my work is done in Mem.h and Mem.cpp - the free and malloc functions, as well as many helper functions.